rediacc/www/src/content/docs/en/cli/api-reference/create.md

 #### Business Rules

 - Bridge name must be unique within the region
-- Region must exist and belong to the user's company
+- Region must exist and belong to the user's organization
 - Bridge vault data cannot be null or empty
-- Company must not have exceeded bridge resource limits
+- Organization must not have exceeded bridge resource limits
 - User must have appropriate permissions
 - Vault data must be valid JSON format
 - Resource limits depend on subscription plan